Training and Education

 NOTE: If you wish to take a non-CDI sponsored training to fulfill CDI’s requirements for membership, before you register for the non-CLII sponsored training, you must submit a table of contents for the course and bios of the trainers for review by the CLII Membership Committee.
 Questions?
 Please contact the CLII Administrator at: firstname.lastname@example.org

 Other Educational Opportunities

-If you’re interested in attending a non-CDI program for FCST credit, please check with CDI first to ensure that it meets the FCST requirements (1: it is a training that directly relates to the skills necessary to engage in interest-based negotiations and Collaborative Practice; 2: it concentrates on process rather than substance and should be highly interactive; 3: it is designed to enhance a professionals’ ability to fulfill their role on a Collaborative team.)
-Please email the program title, description and program provider’s name to firstname.lastname@example.org
+If you’re interested in attending a non-CDI program for FCST credit or to satisfy the Basic Training requirement for membership, please check with CDI first to ensure that it meets the FCST requirements (1: it is a training that directly relates to the skills necessary to engage in interest-based negotiations and Collaborative Practice; 2: it concentrates on process rather than substance and should be highly interactive; 3: it is designed to enhance a professionals’ ability to fulfill their role on a Collaborative team.)
+Please email the program title, description and program provider’s name to email@example.com

 For other Collaborative-related trainings around the country, check out the International Academy of Collaborative Professionals (IACP) page.